5 Calcium Benefits For Pregnancy

 Milk & Cheese

-Milk and cheese are fantastic sources of calcium and totally safe to eat and drink during pregnancy.
-There are some drinks you should avoid during pregnancy.
-But, drinking milk is totally fine!
+Milk and cheese are fantastic sources of calcium and very safe to eat and drink during pregnancy.
+There are some drinks you should avoid during pregnancy, but drinking milk is recommended if you aren’t allergic!
 The USDA states that just one cup of 2% milk contains almost 300 mg of calcium.
 That is about ⅓ of your daily value (DV) right there!
-And who doesn’t love cheese?
-The USDA states that just one slice of either cheddar or mozzarella cheese contains over 200 mg of calcium.
-If you are lactose intolerant, don’t worry!
-There are plenty of other rich sources of calcium listed below.
+In comparison, soy milk has 61 mg of calcium per cup.

 Kale & Dark Leafy Greens

-Dark leafy greens like broccoli, collard greens, kale, and watercress are great sources of calcium and super easy to incorporate into any lunch or dinner meal.
+Dark leafy greens like broccoli, collard greens, kale, and watercress are excellent sources of calcium and super easy to incorporate into any lunch or dinner meal.
 The US Department of Agriculture states that just one cup of cooked collard greens contains over 350 mg of calcium.
 And 1 cup of kale has over 50 mg of calcium.
 Dark leafy greens are also chock full of healthy vitamins and minerals and are one group of foods that can help you avoid swelling during pregnancy.

 Almonds